 A: I must say my adult learners seem to do very well with balancing the many issues they have going on, such as school, life and work.
 Not to say that my other students don't do well, it's just that the adult learners seem to be able to keep up with little or no foreseen problems.

-The next question is: Master's or Ph.D.: Which Is Right For You?
+Now that Undergraduate vs. Graduate studies' questions have been looked at, the next question is: Master's or Ph.D.: Which Is Right For You?

 Photo by lecates